If your content marketing strategy is like baking a cake, then are your customers coming back for seconds?

 9 Ingredients To Bake Your Social Media & Content Marketing Strategy

 1. Ensure social media and content marketing strategy is added at the right time in the planning process – and that’s not at the end.
-You have to add sugar to your cake at the right time to make your cake taste great – otherwise it just won’t work.
+You have to add sugar to your cake at the right time to make your cake taste great – otherwise, it just won’t work.
 Just like sprinkling sugar on your cake at the end of the baking process, you cannot add social media at the end of your marketing planning process.

 4. Create content that ‘tastes good’ for your variety of customers.
 Some people like chocolate cake instead of vanilla – so you have to figure how to bake cakes for all dessert lovers.
 Your job as a content and social media marketer is to develop the solution for each audience or persona to drive your business results.
-You have to be able to deliver the right message to the right audience on the right channel at the right time, right?
+You have to deliver the right message to the right audience on the right channel at the right time, right?

 6. Think of your social media & content strategy as a baking production line – everyone has a role.
 Many great bakers and pastry chefs do not create cakes by themselves from start to finish.
 Instead, they treat their cake baking like a supply chain – with every point in the process assigned to a different person.
-When mixing your social media strategy, think of the discrete steps needed – from writing to scheduling – to ensure things get done the right way.
+When mixing your social media strategy, think of the discrete steps needed – from writing to schedule – to ensure things get done the right way.

 9. Make it easy for audiences to find you – and deepen their relationship with you.
-If people like your cake, then they will want more – so make it easy to find your kitchen, store or bakery to you become their go-to cakery.
+If people like your cake, then they will want more – so make it easy to find your kitchen, store, or bakery to become their go-to cakery.
 Make sure your content is linked to the right blog post, white paper, video, etc. – so it’s a natural progression in the relationship.

 Unlike the insightful idiom, ‘you can’t have your cake and eat it, too’, with good planning you can have your cake and eat it, too, when it comes to social media and content marketing strategy.
 You can serve up slices of virtual cake – or cupcakes – that keep on getting consumed and passed along to others!